marisacasillas/chatterlab/content/courses/MIND3-2026/Casillas-MIND3-Spring2026-Syllabus.md

 ## Participation

 We use in-class time for clarification, discussion, and debate.
-I'll start each section with a mini quiz on the readings for that week, so you are strongly encouraged to attend lecture and read the week's papers before coming to section.
+I'll start each section with a mini quiz on the readings for that week.
+This is all to say that you are strongly encouraged to attend lecture and read the week's papers before coming to section.

 For full participation credit, you must complete: